fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 DB_USERNAME=app_user
 DB_PASSWORD=app_password
 DB_HOST=localhost
-DATABASE_NAME=counter
+DATABASE_NAME=app
 ```

 First, the `QUART_APP` will be small kickstarter `manage.py` file that creates an instance of our application using the Factory pattern, just like I’ve done previously on my Flask course.

 Next the `QUART_ENV` environment we’ll define as `development` so that we have meaningful error pages.
 We’ll also add a `SECRET_KEY`; even though it’s not essentially needed, it’s a good practice to have it.

 The next five variables, `DB_USERNAME`, `DB_PASSWORD`, `DB_HOST`, and `DATABASE_NAME` will allow us to connect to the database.
+We'll use a generic `app` prefix for the user, password and database so that we don't have to worry when we use the same code for other applications.

 Save the file.

 We’ll now need to create a `settings.py` file, so we’ll use very similar variables from the `.quartenv` with the following format:

 {lang=python,line-numbers=on}

 ```
 import os